Core outcome set development for intervention research on snakebite in South Asia: methodological case study

 Background:

 Core outcome set (COS) are a consensus-derived set of outcomes that should be minimally measured in future research or practice for a specific condition.
-A COS for intervention research on snakebite in South Asia was developed, and several new methodological insights were obtained.
+A COS for intervention research on snakebites in South Asia was developed, and several new methodological insights were obtained.

 Objectives: